ichenadamczyk20/joeCubed__ichenadamczyk20_elo10_mthaung10_jyeung11/howto_javascript-XMLHttpRequest.md

 if __name__ == '__main__':
     app.run()
 ```
-2. Set up the HTML form.
+2. Set up the HTML form in the template.
 It will be set up almost exactly like how you would set up a normal HTML form, but also with the `onsubmit="..."` part.
 When the submit button is pressed, the JavaScript code in `onsubmit` will be executed.
 First, it calls the JavaScript function `submitThis`, sending the DOM object for that HTML form to `submitThis`.
 Then, `return false` is executed, telling the HTML form not to do the default action it would do when submitted, which is to submit the form and redirect the browser to the URL in `action`.
 ```
 <form action="/form-submit" onsubmit="submitThis(this); return false;" method="POST">
     <input type="text" name="input-data" value="this is the input data sent" required>